pmav99/espa-bulk-downloader/README.md

 * `python ./download_espa_order.py -h`

 ### Runtime options
-`-e` The email address used to submit the order
+`-e or --email` The email address used to submit the order

-`-o` The order you wish to download.
+`-o or --order` The order you wish to download.
 Maybe also use `ALL`

-`-d` The local directory to store downloaded scenes
+`-d or --target_directory` The local directory to store downloaded scenes

 Linux/Mac Example: `python ./download_espa_order.py -e your_email@server.com -o ALL -d /some/directory/with/free/space`